Aberystwyth

 The town is situated on Cardigan Bay on the west coast of Wales, near the confluence of the River Ystwyth and Afon Rheidol.
 Following the reconstruction of the harbour, the Ystwyth skirts the town.
 The Rheidol passes through the town.
 The seafront, with a pier, stretches from Constitution Hill at the north end of the Promenade to the harbour at the south.
 The beach is divided by the castle.
-The town is divided into five areas: Aberystwyth Town; Llanbadarn Fawr; Waunfawr; Llanbadarn; Trefechan; and the most populous, Penparcau.
+The town is divided into five areas: Aberystwyth Town; Llanbadarn Fawr; Waunfawr; Trefechan; and Penparcau.

-In 2011 the population of the town was 13,040.
-This rises to nearly 19,000 for the larger conurbation of Aberystwyth and Llanbadarn Fawr.